simonakom/kolt-scooters-app/README.md

 2. Navigate to the project directory
 3. Install tailwind
 4. Install dependencies: `npm install`
+5. Install React Icons: `npm install react-icons`
-5. Once the dependencies are installed, you can start the development server and run the app:  `npm run dev`
+6. Once the dependencies are installed, you can start the development server and run the app:  `npm run dev`

 ### Viewing the App